bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 So they impose a soft form of this constraint that caps the number of highly activated neurons per layer.
 Firstly, the index of the activation maps are kept fixed(as always) and if around a neighbourhood of a neuron, say m indexes to the right and left, there is joint activation then we penalise this in the loss.
 So within every 2m indexes, we try to have only one activation.
 This limits the number of high activations to N/2m per layer where N is the number of neurons in the layer.
 Here m is a hyperparamter.
 This forces the network to have few neurons of high activation per layer any time an example is passed through, making each neuron learn a dense representation for the target.

-Here we have an interesting association with [Hebbian Learning](https://en.wikipedia.org/wiki/Hebbian_theory)in the brain.
-For more reading about why disentangled representation help with overfitting please see this interesting paper “Reducing Overfitting in Deep Networks by Decorrelating Representations”
+The authors point out an association with [Hebbian Learning](https://en.wikipedia.org/wiki/Hebbian_theory) in the brain.
+For more reading about why disentangled representation help with overfitting please see this interesting paper [Reducing Overfitting in Deep Networks by Decorrelating Representations](https://arxiv.org/abs/1511.06068)”

+## Conclusion

+I have provided a good overview of these techniques.
+For more details please check out the papers.
+These methods are currently tested on small datasets and are not ready for large scale deployment.
+We infered this in our experiments as well.
+The combined model will not do better than any model trained soley on task A or B but the idea is to strike a balance for the situation we are in.
+The codes of all these papers are publically available.